rapoliveira/MulensModel/exploring_MulensModel/README.md

 - [X] Add degree of freedom to the table with all results and the results yaml file
 - [X] Correct issues on generating 2L1S yaml files.
 Plus: plot the 2L1S model (saved in same folder)
 - [X] Convert the entire fit_1L2S_3steps.py code to 2450000 system, in agreement with 2L1S codes (26.dec)
-- [X] Classes: FitBinarySource, SaveResultsBinarySource, Utils, PrepareBinaryLens...
+- [X] Classes: FitBinarySource, SaveResultsBinarySource, Utils and PrepareBinaryLens.
-- [ ] **URGENT:** Solve stuck EMCEE chains using blending flux...
 - [ ] Add unit tests?
 How?
 - [ ] Facilitate the addition of new data: different folders in [OGLE-evfinder/phot](https://github.com/rapoliveira/MulensModel/tree/develop/exploring_MulensModel/OGLE-evfinder/phot)?
+- [X] **URGENT:** Solve stuck EMCEE chains using blending flux...
+- [ ] Write priors setup to yaml input file for 2L1S
+- [ ] Speed-up the saving of the chains with backend, h5py
+- [ ] Write instructions to run and improve README
 - [ ] [...]

 ### New script for 2xPSPL fits: split and subtract data from the beginning